chiragbaid7/Url_Shortener/Readme.md

 ### Features

 - Alias - Users can provide thier custom URLs
-- Clickcount - Users can check no of clicks to thier shortURLs
+- Clickcount - Users can check no of clicks on thier shortURLs

 ### Future enhancements